 Chair of Saheli’s Men’s Programs.
-He is an independent consultant with the State of Massachusetts.
+He is an independent consultant.

 Ranjani is a consultant at the Massachusetts Institute of Technology (MIT) and the owner of Lokvani.com.
 She is a member of VisionAid, TIEBoston, Udavam Karangal, Boston Pledge and the Co-Chair of MITHAS.
 She is currently the President of Ekal Vidyalaya.

 Sweta is the Senior Director of North America Delivery at NTT DATA, Inc. She is a member of the Indian Circle of Caring, LearnToLove Inc., JSNE, JCGB, and a Life Member of Gurjar.

 Trupti is an Attorny at Trupti N. Patel & Associates in Burlington and Boston.
 Trupti specializes in immigration law, transnational cases, and H1 visa issues.

 Supriya has been associated with Saheli for many years and actively participated in community Outreach events, Support Groups, Computer Literacy Classes and Media Communications.
 She previously served as a Board member for Saheli.
 She is an engineer by qualification and worked as Assistant Professor with Kurukshetra University in India.
 She previously collaborated with a professor at John Hopkins University as Research Scientist in the field of Neuroimaging and Neurospectroscopy.
 An advocate of of gender equality and women empowerment, she is passionate about Saheli’s mission.
 She lives with her husband in Andover, MA and works as Quality and Compliance leader in a Health Technology company.